 You are the curator of your boards and you want them to look amazing, be useful and appeal to as many people as possible.
 Pin things that are beautiful, striking, funny or informative, depending on the board.
 Your pins should stop scrollers in their tracks and make them go “WOW”.
 Anything average will be ignored on Pinterest.

-Anything small will be ignored on Pinterest just as effectively.
+“They” say that anything small will be ignored on Pinterest.
+Pinterest says that we shouldn’t pin overly long pins.
+My long, brand new pins are performing very well, today in June 2020.
+So I’m calling hogwash on this too.
 Remember that most people will see your pins in a teeny tiny mobile phone feed.
 Make the text big, clear, eye catching and ultra descriptive.
+Pit your text in the middle on over-long pins, otherwise it can be cropped out.

 Your board is more likely to be found if it is well stocked with a lot of good quality pins.
 Pinterest needs to know that you are a good curator, work hard at that.
 You’ll pin a mixture of your own and other people’s good quality pins.
 Consider the SEO as well as the look and quality of the pin.

 Don’t be afraid to repin your old posts, or to add new Pinterest images to old posts, this is where the magic really happens.
 Keep your work appearing at the top of feeds and boards to reach fresh eyes.
-I would recommend setting up a spread sheet to stay on top of your pinning.
+These days you need brand-new fresh pins every single day.
+Keep making them for old posts as well as your new content.
+Each post should have multiple pins.
+Space them out and pin them at optimal times for their target countries.
+With travel lockdown right now and local travel being the only possibility for many of us, this is super important.

 Avoid looking spammy or swamping boards.

 Around one third your pins to two thirds other people’s is generally recommended but I don’t think this is nearly as important as SEO and clear pins.
-A lot of pinners have success with pinning only their own content – which makes a lot of sense to me.
+A lot of pinners have success with pinning only their own content – which makes a lot of sense to me, so long as they have a huge volume of content and pins.
+I don’t have enough.
+I’d say that today I’m pinning about 60% other people’s pins and Pinterest is improving for me, even during the global crisis.

 Some of your boards will contain only your own work.
 For example, your first board MUST be your blog or business board, showcasing your work to people discovering your account for the first time.
 You can use the Pinterest’s drag and drop ” move” feature to keep your best performing or most profitable pins at the top of the page where they’ll reach the most eyes.

-Some of your boards will have mixed content, yours and other people’s.
-You can choose if you’d like it to be phtography based or blog post based.
-I find a mix of both works best so long as SEO is constant.
+The majority of your boards will have mixed content, yours and other people’s.
+You can choose if you’d like it to be photography based or blog post based.
+I find a mix of both works best so long as SEO is good.

 At least one of your boards could be a group board.
 Grow it and invite other pinners to collaborate so that over time applicants to this board will become a new source of traffic.
 Join other good group boards.
 Pinterest says these are less important these days but I’m not seeing much evidence of this, just stay off the ” dumping ground” group boards.